mcdonc/.nixconfig/videos/devenv-ubuntu/script.rst

 Pain Points
 ===========

 Devenv currently has a number of sharp edges (Dec.
 2023).
+These are not complaints, just realities, only fixed when people like you and me contribute.

 Long-Lived ``python-rewrite`` Branch
 ------------------------------------